CNCR-NTU/wts-ft/README.md

 # WeissTactile

-ROS Package for Weiss tactile sensors.
+Simple ROS Package for Weiss tactile sensors.
 Library developed by Pedro Machado.
+Visualisation by Nikesh

 The tactie sensor reading is a 8X4 matrix with each element represented with 16bit unsigned ints.
 Hence,the value can go from 0 to 65536.
 The values are shown as heatmaps in real time.